kbladin/KalleWheel/README.md

 This was actually the reason I started to paint using the Adobe Color-themes extension and eventually decided to build my own extension.

 What is possible in KalleWheel that I have not seen in any other color picker is to define light source colors and then see how different colors are affected (shifted) by these light sources.
 This is done by displaying lines which are directed in the direction of the light source ([Some theory on this topic can be found here](http://kbladin.se/tools/color_changes.php), this is written before i made KalleWheel).
-The tool is just made to be used as a guideline but actually helps when picking colors for illuminated objects when painting digitally.
+This idea is made to be used as a guideline but actually helps when picking colors for illuminated objects when painting digitally.

 ![](doc_images/directions.png "KalleWheel direction indicators")